Backyard Ducks for Absolute Beginners

 Everyone knows ducks love water.
 What does that mean for a backyard flock?
 Providing water for swimming is not a must but it will make your ducks super happy, and who doesn’t want super happy ducks?

-What IS a must is providing LOTS of fresh drinking water (full grown ducks can down as much as half a gallon of water A DAY!).
+What IS a must is providing LOTS of fresh drinking water (full-grown ducks can down as much as half a gallon of water A DAY!).
 A typical Mason jar chick water dish will work for ducklings for about the first week.
 After that with their big, awkward feet they will knock it over and they will have a hard time dipping their bills into the little holes.

-Very young ducklings are very awkward on their feet and sometime get “turtled” (stuck on their back).
+Very young ducklings are awkward on their feet and sometime get “turtled” (stuck on their back).
 If that happens while in the water it can be deadly.
-If your bowl is too deep, you can add some small stones on the bottom.
+If your duckling bowl is too deep, you can add some small stones on the bottom.
 When they are a week or so old, you can start providing water deep enough for supervised swimming time.
 Start out with a shallow pie pan, moving up to something as deep as your kitchen sink or bathtub.
 Always supervise little ones while swimming as they will tire quickly and could drown.
 Until their feathers come in, swimming time should be short and you should towel dry the ducklings afterwards to help them warm up.
 Click here to read my post on duck ponds

 Check out these articles on duck pools!